prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 ---
 id: checkpoint-sync
-title: Use Checkpoint Sync
+title: Sync from a checkpoint
-sidebar_label: Use Checkpoint Sync
+sidebar_label: Sync from a checkpoint
 ---

 :::caution